wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 ## Establishing a good test strategy for prompts

-Prompt testing is a difficult subject, because you'll find that the LLM will give you a different response each time you call it.
+Prompt testing is a difficult subject, because the LLM will give you a different response each time you call it.
 You can't test for a specific response.
 And that makes for brittle tests.
 I know from experience that not many of you will be very happy with brittle tests in their codebase.
 But there are ways around the problem.

 Let's take a step back and look at what you can expect from an LLM-based application first.
-You can't expect the same response every time from an LLM.
-This is because the LLM uses sampling to generate response tokens.
+You can't expect the same response every time from an LLM because the LLM uses sampling to generate response tokens.
 Also, the runtime environment is inherently undeterministic thanks to the use of modern GPU/TPU hardware.
 However, you can expect the response to follow a general pattern.
 This is what we're going to test for.

 I dabbled in functional programming in the past, and they have the concept of property-based testing that's quite useful when building LLM-based applications.
 Property-based testing is a way to test your code by checking if certain properties hold true for your code.
-The test framework used in these types of tests will generate random input data and check if the properties hold true for that data.
+The test framework used in these types of tests will generate a set of random input samples and check if the properties hold true for that data.
 While this method has its own limitations, it's worth considering for testing prompts.

-Property-based testing leans on random inputs to test your code.
 Generating random input for an LLM is quite hard.
-You need the input to follow a useful pattern and be representative for what your users are going to send in.
-For now, let's put this problem aside and start with a few handwritten samples as input for the prompt.
+You need the input to follow a useful and representative pattern for what your users are going to send in.
+Ultimately, production will be the place to get the best input for your tests.
+But that's not possible until you've put something in production.
+Until then, let's start with a few handwritten samples as input for the prompt.

 While there are frameworks available for property-based testing, I'm not using any of them in this book or in my own projects.
 I've found that it is enough to build